cobaltt7/strife.js/README.md

 );
 ```

-The root command description is not displayed anywhere in Discord clients, but it is sill required by the Discord API.
+The root command description is not displayed anywhere in Discord clients, but it is still required by the Discord API.
 Subcommands support options in the same way as regular commands.

 When using subcommands, the second argument to the handler is an object with the properties `subcommand` (`string`) and `options` (key-value pair as in `defineChatCommand`).
 In order for this parameter to be correctly typed, all subcommands must have `options` set, even if just to an empty object.